 Most dentists would not recommend re-implanting a baby tooth in case an infection damaged the adult tooth underneath.
 Contact your dentist as soon as possible for advice.
 They may need to examine the child to check if any fragments of tooth are still in the gum.
 There is no way of temporarily replacing a baby tooth, so the treatment is to wait for the adult tooth to come through.

 You could wear a mouthguard - a rubber-like cover that fits over your teeth and protects you against a blow to the mouth.
 Your dentist can have one made for you by taking an impression of your teeth and sending it to a laboratory.
 The laboratory then makes the mouthguard so that it fits your mouth exactly.
-Mouthguards can be clear or coloured - for example in the colours of the team kit if you want to wear one while playing sport.
-For more information see our 'Tell Me About Mouthguards' leaflet.
+Mouthguards can be clear or coloured - for example in the colours of your team kit.
+For more information see our ‘Tell me about mouthguards' leaflet.